Save Up to 35% Off

 NAD+ Is Not a Great Standalone Supplement

-Although supplementation with NR, or nicotinamide riboside, is clinically proven to increase NAD+ levels, supplementing with NAD+ as a standalone ingredient is not so effective.
-NAD+ supplementation encounters obstacles related to both its bioavailability and stability.
+Although supplementation with NR, or nicotinamide riboside, is known to increase NAD+ levels by over 50% (300mg) and up to 150% (1000mg) in most individuals.
+Supplementing with NAD+ as a standalone ingredient is not so effective.
+NAD+ supplementation due to the size of the NAD+ molecule itself encounters obstacles related to both its bioavailability and stability.

 NAD+ vs NR